 - (c) An Employee employed on a fixed term contract for a period of 12 months or more will be credited with the same entitlement as a permanent Employee.
 An Employee employed on a fixed term contract for a period less than 12 months will be credited on a pro rata basis for the period of the contract. - (d) A part time Employee will be entitled to the same Personal Leave credits as a full time Employee, but on a pro rata basis according to the number of hours worked each fortnight.
 Payment for Personal Leave will only be made for those hours that would normally have been worked had the Employee not been on Personal Leave. - 46.3 In the year of accrual the 114 hours Personal Leave entitlement may be accessed for illness or injury, carer's leave, unanticipated matters or planned matters in accordance with the provisions of this clause.
 On completion of each year of accrual any unused Personal Leave from that year up to a maximum of 98.8 hours will be cumulative and added to Personal Leave accumulated from previous years.
-Unused non-cumulative leave will be lost on completion of each anniversary year. - Whilst Employees are able to access Personal Leave in accordance with subclause 46.13, access must be consistent with the Minimum Conditions of Employment Act 1993 (WA). - 46.5 In accordance with the Minimum Conditions of Employment Act 1993 (WA) entitlement to paid sick leave, in an anniversary year the number of hours the Employee is entitled to use for the purposes of carer's leave is up to 76 hours of this entitlement. - 46.6 Notwithstanding subclause 46.5, access to carers leave is not limited to up to 76 hours per anniversary year, where the Employee has accumulated Personal Leave credits in excess of 76 hours. - 46.7 Personal leave will not be debited for public holidays, which the Employee would have observed. - 46.8 Personal leave may be taken on an hourly basis. - 46.9 Personal leave will be paid at the ordinary rate of pay provided that, when Personal Leave is taken by a Health Worker for the purposes of: - illness or injury (sick leave); or - to provide care or support to a member of the Health Worker's family or household who requires care or support because of an illness or injury to the member; or an unexpected emergency affecting the member (carers leave);
+Unused non-cumulative leave will be lost on completion of each anniversary year. - 46.4 For the purposes of this clause, a reference to illness shall include physical and psychological ill health. - 46.5 Personal leave will not be debited for public holidays, which the Employee would have observed. - 46.6 Personal leave may be taken on an hourly basis. - 46.7 Personal leave will be paid at the ordinary rate of pay provided that, when Personal Leave is taken by a Health Worker for the purposes of: - illness or injury (sick leave); or - to provide care or support to a member of the Health Worker's family or household who requires care or support because of an illness or injury to the member; or an unexpected emergency affecting the member (carers leave);